Find your customers, understand your customers, nurture your customers and retain your customers. Profitably.

 1. Sign up for info/newsletter

-2. Are register but not ordered customers (RNO)
+2. Are registered but not ordered customers (RNO)

 Your welcome email is the first contact and, understandably, these customer journeys need to be different.
-This important message is your opportunity to leave customers with a positive impression and encourage further engagement with your business.
+This important welcome message is your opportunity to leave customers with a positive impression of you.
+And so encourage further engagement with your business.
 Such as downloading an app, rating their purchase, socially sharing their purchase or providing further information on their purchase preferences.
-All opportunities to make a great first impression, find out more of what your customers want from your business, and help you understand those needs.
+All are opportunities to make a great first impression, find out more of what your customers want from your business, and help you understand those needs.

 Understanding your most sticky and profitable customers helps you refine your acquisition targeting activities.
-Reducing costs and improving return on investment on future activities.
+Consequently reducing costs and improving return on investment on future activities.

 Acquiring your new customer is only the start or your CLM programme.
 Your first sale is not only the most costly, but often the most fragile.
 We all know that brand loyalty is, at best, waning and, at worst, non-existent.